CivML-PolyMtl/InfrastructuresPlanner/README.md

 env.step(0)
 ```

-  **Note: RayEnvWrapper is an external package and could be incompatible with the OS configureation.
+* **Note**: RayEnvWrapper is an external package and could be incompatible with the OS configureation.

 ## Contributing